khoaLe12/SWP391-GroupProject-Java-SpringMVC-HRManagement/README.md

 ## The Recruitment Process:
 * Post job vacancies -> Applying Job -> Evaluating CV(Pass/Fail) -> Schedule an interview -> Make reports of candidates -> Final Decision(Pass/Fail)

-_If CV fail, candidate will fail the job that he/she applied.
+If CV fail, candidate will fail the job that he/she applied.
 If CV passed, candidate will get a interviewer schedule.

-_Candidate or interviewer can reject their schedule but they have to write reasons for that rejection.
+Candidate or interviewer can reject their schedule but they have to write reasons for that rejection.

-_After each Interview schedule, interviewers need to write reports for each candidates.
+After each Interview schedule, interviewers need to write reports for each candidates.
 HR Manager will base on that to give a final decision.

-## Business Rules:
-The maximum number of candidates of a interview schedule is 10.

 ## Roles and features
 * Department: Manage job postings (View/Create/Delete)